YuzuMin/Hololive-Gen5-Momosuzu-Nene-Noises/README.md

  GitHub Repository for Nene Noises Android App

 # Momosuzu Nene Noises
-Momosuzu Noises is a clicker app for Android smartphones and tablets that brings entertainment to you by playing noises made by Momosuzu .
+Nene Noises is a clicker app for Android smartphones and tablets that brings entertainment to you by playing noises made by Momosuzu .
 The interface of Momosuzu Noises is designed to be simple, intuitive and efficient.
 By removing what is not essential, we make access to everything you need even easier.

 # Download